september-a/Cyber_GRC_Assistant/README.md

 **Use Cases**
 - Quickly mapping findings to appropriate controls, perhaps while being discussed in meetings or onsite.
 - Guiding entry-level assessors with determining compliance status.
-- Identifying gaps in knowledge of the security posture of the system.
+- Identifying gaps in knowledge related to the security posture of the system.

 # Set-up
 1. Clone the repository `git clone https://github.com/september-a/Cyber_GRC_Assistant`